 CASA (Court Appointed Special Advocates)

 Change a child’s story.
 Become a CASA volunteer!
-Court Appointed Special Advocates are highly trained volunteers serving as the voice for children in Bay, Huron or Saginaw County who are in the court system due to abuse and neglect.
+Court Appointed Special Advocates (CASAs) are highly-trained volunteers serving as the voice for children in Bay, Huron or Saginaw County who are in the court system due to abuse and neglect.

 Each CASA volunteer advocates on behalf of one child or family at a time, as opposed to the full caseloads managed by DHHS workers and lawyer-guardians ad litem.
 These volunteers stay with each case until it is closed and the child or sibling group is placed in a safe, permanent home.

 For many of these children, their CASA volunteer will be the one constant adult presence in their lives during this confusing and traumatic time.

 Requirements for CASA volunteers: